likicv/usysml-test-cases/README.md

 cases to explore practical issues relevant to the implementation of the SysML v2 textual notation.
 Therefore, the scope of uSysML for each version is fixed for the purpose of this work and the development of test cases.
-The currently planned scope/uSysML version is shown in the table below.
+The currently planned scope/uSysML version is shown in the table below:

 | uSysML version | Scope | Status |